-Stage 3: At this stage the complaint will be considered by a Governors' Complaints Appeal Panel.
-It will be considered, investigated and action will be determined by the governors who will inform the parents or other person of their decision in writing.
-Further guidance for the panel is attached.
+4.3 It will be considered, investigated and action will be determined by the panel, who will inform the complainant of their decision in writing (further guidance for the panel is included in the appendices).

-At each stage in the procedure, the person investigating the complaint, should keep in mind ways in which a complaint may be resolved.
+4.4 At each stage in the procedure, the person investigating the complaint should keep in mind ways in which a complaint may be resolved.
 It might be sufficient to acknowledge that the complaint is valid in whole or in part.
 In addition it may be appropriate to offer one or more of the following: